 The Company assesses whether there are any indicators of impairment for all non-financial assets at each reporting date.
-Goodwill and intangible assets with indefinite economic lives are tested for impairment annually and at other times when such indicators exist.

 Other non-financial assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.

 3.3.
 Equity